The 7 scariest monsters that spooked us on 'The Twilight Zone"

-It's been 58 years since The Twilight Zone premiered in 1959, taking us to the edge of our seats with twisting plots.
+Since The Twilight Zone premiered in 1959, it has taken us to the edge of our seats with twisting plots.
 Oddly enough, this rarely meant introducing us to monsters.
 Instead, creator Rod Serling seemed to prefer suggesting that we peer into the fragility of the human spirit itself.
 Episode after episode invited viewers to do just that.

 Because monsters were so scarce in the Twilight Zone, it made their appearances that much more memorable.
 This is probably why episodes like "Nightmare at 20,000 Feet" and "The Eye of the Beholder" remain some of the franchise's most iconic tales.